Located on the Atlantic coast, halfway

 The Delaware corporate and franchise tax is minimal and is not

-based on earned income.
-The best corporate tools in the Delaware state: Delaware
+The best company types in the Delaware State are the Delaware